radifar/python-package-best-practices/_episodes/03-github.md

 ---

 ## Putting your repository on GitHub.
 Now, let's put this project on GitHub so that we can share it with others.
 In your browser, navigate to `github.com`.
-Log in to you account if you are not already logged in.
+Log in to your account if you are not already logged in.
 On the left side of the page, click the green button that says `New` to create a new repository.
 Give the repository the name `molecool`.

 Note for the last question, "Initialize this repository with a README".
 We will leave this unchecked in our case because we have an existing repository (as described by GitHub, "This will let you immediately clone the repository to your computer.
 Skip this step if you’re importing an existing repository.").
 If you were creating the repository on GitHub, you would select this.
 There are also options for adding a `.gitignore` file or a license.
 However, since cookiecutter created these for us, we will not add them.